Tejasanala/Proc/concept.md

 we pay as much as required.

-when load becomes morethan 80% then it adds another pc.
+when load becomes morethan 80% then it adds another pc.it load becomes lessthan 40%  ten remove a pc.
 ![](image-10.png)

 How we get bankrupted ?